lmtri1998/Face2Anime-using-CycleGAN/README.md

 <p align="center">
   <img src="./resources/Optimized-loss-function-CycleGan.png" width="60%" title="CycleGan loss">
- <figcaption> Figure 3 - CycleGan optimization objective, G and F are two generators, I called Generator A and Generator B in this writeup, that output in different domain, Dx and Dy are the two domain discriminators with X is A and Y is B in my write up</figcaption>
+ <figcaption> Figure 3 - CycleGan optimization objective, G and F are two generators, I called Generator A and Generator B in this writeup, that output in different domain, Dx and Dy are the two domain discriminators with X is A and Y is B in my write up [7]</figcaption>
 <!--   <img src="your_relative_path_here_number_2_large_name" width="350" alt="accessibility text"> -->
 </p>